dkarakop/to-do-list/README.md

     -   `useEffect`: Handles side effects such as data fetching.
 -   **BEM Naming Convention**: CSS is written using the [BEM](https://getbem.com/) (Block Element Modifier) naming convention for better organization and readability.
 -   **CSS Variables**: CSS variables are used to maintain consistency in styling and to support the dark/light themes.
+-   **CSS Grid and Flexbox**: These techniques are employed throughout the project to ensure a responsive and flexible layout, adapting to different screen sizes and providing a consistent user experience.
 -   **Concurrently**: The app uses the `concurrently` package to run `json-server` and `npm-start` commands simultaneously with a single command.

 ## How to use the app